julien-michot/tinyopt/README.md

 Here is how to use `tinyopt` to find the square root of 2.

 ## Simple API
-`LM` performs automatic differentiation so you just have to specify the residual(s).
+`Optimize` performs automatic differentiation so you just have to specify the residual(s).

 ```cpp